s724518740/learngit/readme.txt

 git addreadme.txt
 asd

-createing a new breach is quick
+createing a new breach is quick and simple